• Skip to primary navigation

 The English language is regarded as one of the most difficult to master.
 We’ll look at some of the most prevalent reasons why people find learning English difficult.

-1. Families of Languages:
+1. Families of Languages

-The number of languages spoken on the planet now is estimated to be around 6,000.
+The number of languages spoken on the planet is estimated to be around 6,000.
 Languages are often thought of as families in scientific circles.
 They have evolved into distinct family trees as a result of their interactions.

 Because English belongs to the Germanic language family, it will be easier to learn if your first language is akin to Dutch or German.

-2. Some Things Are Nonsensical:
+2. Some Things Are Nonsensical

 Inconsistencies and illogical statements abound in the English language.
-Non-native speakers, for example, maybe perplexed by several words.
+Non-native speakers, for example, may be perplexed by several words.

 What does pineapple, for example, have to do with the words “pine” and “apple”?